 - Paper – crunch up a piece of paper into a ball shape and practice shooting hoops into a small bucket or trash can.

 - Music -put some tunes on and join in with your kids!
-You will get to spend quality time and have fun with them (hopefully, it will burn their endless amount of energy) as well as get your heart pumping.
+You will get to spend quality time and have fun with them as well as get your heart pumping.

 Here’s to Active Play every day!

 January 8, 2016